iovka/shex-java/README.md

 Current implementation used RDF4J framework for the RDF manipulation.
 It is possible to used JENA using JenaGraph class, but we recommend the use of RDF4J.

-For window users, the test currently used unix style path and so the implementation will return an error if you try to run them.
-To still be able to use the implementation, skip the tests by using the maven option -DskipTests (for example: mvn -DskipTests clean install).

 ## Maven

-Create the package:
- > mvn -DskipTests package

  Command line example to run a validation:
  >  mvn exec:java -Dexec.classpathScope=test -Dexec.mainClass="fr.univLille.cristal.shex.commandLine.Validate" -Dexec.args="-s  ../../shexTest/schemas/1dotSemi.shex -d file:///home/jdusart/Documents/Shex/workspace/shexTest/validation/Is1_Ip1_Io1.ttl -l http://a.example/S1 -f http://a.example/s1 -a recursive"